 We encourage you to consider the services you provide to support young carers and how these might align with or be strengthened through access agreements

-There are particular barriers to access, success and progression for disabled students, some of which vary depending on students’ specific impairments or needs.
-In light of the Government’s changes to Disabled Students’ Allowances (DSA), it is particularly important to ensure that students receive accurate information from institutions about the support they can expect to receive and that institutions build on the work they are already doing to promote access, success and progression for disabled students.
+There are particular barriers to access, student success and progression for disabled students, some of which vary depending on students’ specific impairments or needs.
+In light of the Government’s changes to Disabled Students’ Allowances (DSA), it is particularly important to ensure that students receive accurate information from institutions about the support they can expect to receive and we would like to see more activity and support being developed across the student lifecycle, taking into consideration the different needs of students with different disabilities.

 Institutions have an obligation under the Equality Act 2010 to make reasonable adjustments for disabled students.
 We support and encourage institutions to go above and beyond meeting their basic legal requirements in order to promote access, student success and progression for disabled students.